paulinamarczak/Chronostratigraphy_Year_Range_Calculator/README.md

 This will run the container and map the host's port 8000 to the container's port 8000 so you can access the app on http://localhost:8000

 Please note that this is just an example and you may need to adjust the commands, ports, and file paths based on your specific application and environment.

+# Support:

+For issues that arise that have not been documented above, contact Paulina.